MetalRick123299/Shopping-List/README.md

 # Shopping List

-Shopping List is an Application built with C++ thta allows you to mange a Shopping List
+Shopping List is an Application built with C++ that allows you to mange a Shopping List

 ## Features